 Rachael, affectionately known as “The Fearless Leader” to her staff, worked as a barista, wedding photographer, nanny, corporate manager, trainer, and numerous other people-oriented positions before discovering her passion in life when she began working with adults with developmental disabilities.
 Her desire to help people in need, and the community at large, led her to establish Pacific Opportunities in 2009.
-Since then, her once one-woman show now staffs several employees and has assisted hundreds of adults with employment barriers in the Portland Metro area.
+Since then, her once one-woman show now staffs many employees and has assisted hundreds of adults with employment barriers in the Portland Metro area.

 Contrary to popular belief, Rachael does not work twenty-four hours per day.
-In fact, she’s been known to watch documentaries, paddle board in Maui, sing, play with her adorable kiddos, spend time with her wife and family, play guitar and drums, camp, and swim.
+In fact, she’s been known to watch documentaries, study French, paddle board in Maui, sing, play with her four adorable kiddos, spend time with her wife and family, play guitar and drums, camp, and swim.
 She is, however, always looking to lend a hand, listen, or otherwise help anyone who may be in need.

 After receiving her degree in culinary arts, Janet spent over 10 years working in and managing restaurants.
 Her passion for helping her employees succeed in their positions, and a past working relationship with Rachael Holland, led her to Pacific Opportunities to do just that.
 As a job developer, she utilizes the people skills she’s honed over her career to help each and every client discover their own passion and pursue it in their job search.
 Her love of travel guided Janet cross country from her home of New York to Oregon.
 She loved it so much she stayed!
 The travel bug is still alive and well, however, and she never turns down an opportunity to discover some place new.
 When in town, Janet enjoys home improvement projects and entertaining for family and friends, putting her culinary arts degree to good use.

 At age 14, Erik landed his first job as a plate umpire for Little League baseball games.
 Since then, having worked in various roles in healthcare, legal services, academia, and manufacturing, Erik appreciates the diverse ways employees contribute to organizational excellence across many industries.
-His unbridled enthusiasm for nurturing each individual’s talents and aspirations informs his customized approach to job development, and supports his mission to help companies achieve a high-performing, sustainable workforce.
+His unbridled enthusiasm for nurturing each individual’s talents and aspirations informs his customized approach to consulting on job development, and supports his mission to help companies achieve a high-performing, sustainable workforce.

 While volunteering overseas, Jessica discovered a passion for helping those with disabilities — so much so, that upon her return to Oregon she decided to make it a career.
 In her role as a Discovery Specialist and Job Coach, Jessica utilizes those skills and tools she has developed in her 8 years of work to bring out the best in clients and watch them grow in ways they never imagined.